-Degenerative disc disease is not a “disease,” rather, it is a term used to describe changes to the spinal discs caused by aging or excessive wear and tear.
-This condition can occur anywhere along the spinal column, but it most commonly affects the lower back.
+Contrary to its name, degenerative disc disease is not a “disease” at all.
+It is rather a term used to describe changes to the spinal discs caused by everyday wear and tear, or aging.
+Degeneration can also be caused or accelerated by spinal trauma or injury.
+This condition can occur anywhere along the spinal column, but most often will affect the lower back.

-When discs deteriorate, their ability to absorb shock and cushion the spine is compromised.
-Because discs have a unique biology and limited blood supply, once an injury occurs, the disc cannot repair itself.
+When a disc deteriorates, its ability to cushion the spin and absorb shock becomes compromised.
+Due to the fact that discs have a unique biology and a limited blood supply, when an injury occurs, the disc is not able to repair itself.

-Should the disc become torn or damaged, the jelly-like material in the center can leak out onto nearby nerves, causing inflammation and pain.
-Microscopic tears in the disc can also irritate the nerves in the annulus (the thick fibrous ring surrounding the disc).
+If a disc becomes damaged or torn, the jelly-like material in the center of the disk can leak out onto nearby nerves, causing pain and inflammation.
+Tiny tears in the disc can also cause irritation to the nerves in the annulus (the thick, fibrous ring that surrounds the disc).

-Conservative treatment consisting of bed rest or restricted activity may be prescribed for mild pain.
-Anti-inflammatory medications, physical therapy, and/or epidural steroid injections are often recommended for treatment of short-term moderate pain.
-Should your condition cause considerable pain or disability, Dr. Stieber can explain the various surgical solutions that may be appropriate for your condition.
-Diagnostic tests may include CT scan, MRI, myelogram, or discography.
+For mild pain, conservative treatment consisting of restricted activity or bed rest may be recommended.
+Physical therapy, anti-inflammatory medications, and/or epidural steroid injections are often prescribed for the treatment of short-term moderate pain.
+If your condition causes considerable pain or disability, Dr. Stieber can explain the various surgical solutions that may be appropriate for your situation.
+Diagnostic tests may include a CT scan, MRI, myelogram, or discography.

 Our patients' health and safety is our number one priority.
 Our office continues to be open for all email, telephone, and online inquiries.
 You can call us at 646-916-3962 or contact us via email to schedule your virtual telemedicine or in-person visit.
 Our doctors will be holding regular office hours for virtual video consultations and follow-up visits that permit you to stay in the comfort of your own home, utilizing your computer, tablet, or mobile device.